 Communicating with students is my top priority.
 To that end, please text if you need to reach me urgently.
 Texting is the best way to reach me and my preferred method of communication.
 If you text me, it will take me up to two hours to respond-usually, though, I can respond instantly.
 Emails and calls are great too!
-However, due to working non-stop on theatre 7 days a week, emails and calls can take up to 36 hours for a response.
+However, due to working non-stop on theatre 7 days a week, emails and calls can take up to 48 hours for a response.
 If you do email, please try and use your school account!
+Please don't be shy and consider texting!
+808-779-3456

 Please check your hawaii.edu account on a regular basis.
 I will send email announcements to that account only.
-Instructions on forwarding your hawaii.edu account are here: http://windward.hawaii.edu/technology/Forwarding UH GMail.pdf.
+Instructions on forwarding your hawaii.edu account are here: http://windward.hawaii.edu/technology/Forwarding_UH_GMail.pdf.